Aaron Rodgers throws 4 TD passes in his Steelers debut, leads 34-32 comeback win over Jets

 The Jets had a chance to drive for a potential winning field goal when they got the ball back with 56 seconds remaining.
 On fourth-and-3, Justin Fields connected with Garrett Wilson for what could've been a first down — but Jalen Ramsey slammed hard into the Jets receiver, who couldn't hold onto the ball.

 The 41-year-old Rodgers then just needed to take a knee to cap a successful return to the stadium he called home the past two seasons.
-He was 22 of 30 for 244 yards with TD passes to Calvin Austin III, Jaylen Warren, Jonnu Smith and Ben Skowronek.
+He was 22 of 30 for 244 yards with TD passes to Smith, Calvin Austin III, Jaylen Warren and Ben Skowronek.
+Rodgers also joined Tom Brady for the most games in NFL history with at least four touchdown passes and no interceptions with 28.

 “Boz bailed us out with an amazing kick,” Rodgers said.
 “It was a good team win.
 A lot of new guys made some plays.
 Proud of our guys.”